by Freddy J. Nager, Founder of Atomic Tango + Guy Who Sees Value In Brilliant Jerks…

 LinkedIn’s wall is degenerating fast.
 It used to focus on careers and business discussions.
-Now it’s becoming Facebook, complete with people playing games and inspirational quote posters.
+Now it’s becoming Facebook, complete with people playing games and inspirational quotes.

-If the brilliant jerk is someone who simply questions the answers and rejects the status quo, by all means, he should not only be kept, he should be rewarded.
+If a brilliant jerk is someone who simply questions the answers and rejects the status quo, by all means, he should not only be kept, he should be rewarded.

 Keep in mind that the opposite of a brilliant jerk is a mediocre team player, the person who nods in assent to everything.
 They’re useful for getting tedious jobs done, like filling out TPS reports.
 They can also be found easily — indeed, corporations are using outsourcing services in India where mediocre team players cost a lot less.